 Systemically absorbed neomycin is predominantly excreted by the kidney and the total amount excreted in the urine varies between 30% and 50%.
 The pharmacokinetics of systemically absorbed polymyxin B has been described.

-Dilute Sulphuric Acid BP
+Dilute Sulphuric Acid

 Protect from light